 When you hear about someone’s struggle with depression, sharing their story can help others understand they’re not alone.

 Participate in events like World Mental Health Day.
-These events are great for learning and teaching others about depression and mental health.
+These events are great for learning and spreading depression awareness in your community.

 To explain depression, use examples like the heavy bag of bricks or a stormy day.
 These help people imagine how hard it can be.